-Per the Skagit County Vital Records Department, in 2018 there were 1,237 deaths in Skagit County.
-Of these 1,237 deaths, 399 deaths were investigated by the Coroner's Office and 197 of these deaths were certified by the Coroner's Office.
+Per the Skagit County Vital Records Department, in 2019 there were 1,260 deaths in Skagit County.
+Of these 1,260 deaths, 417 deaths were investigated by the Coroner's Office and 230 of these deaths were certified by the Coroner's Office.
 It is important to note that the cause and manner of death as well as the decisions for non-jurisdictional and jurisdictional cases are often a matter of judgment and strict comparisons across years are not valid.

-In 2018, 49 autopsies were performed by the Skagit County Coroner's Office.
-The percentage of jurisdictional cases that had an autopsy performed in 2018 was 13.75%.
+In 2019, 54 autopsies were performed by the Skagit County Coroner's Office.
 The number of autopsies performed each year has varied from 49 to 65.
-The possible reason for a lower number of autopsies for 2018 would be due to the advancement in medical diagnostics which allows the cause of death to be determined to a reasonable degree of medical certainty without an autopsy.
-The ability for the Coroner's Office to have access to medical records has also streamlined the investigation into a decedent's medical history and if there are concerns that should be known about the decedent.
+The possible reason for a lower number of autopsies is the advancement in medical diagnostics which allows the cause of death to be determined to a reasonable degree of medical certainty without an autopsy.
+In addition, there has been a shortage of private pathologists to perform autopsies across Washington State, which has lengthened the waiting time to schedule the autopsy from 1 day up to 10 days.
+The average wait time to get an autopsy set up and completed was 3-10 days.
+This put pressure on the families and the funeral homes in proceeding with funeral arrangements.
+A private pathologist assisted the Coroner's Office on these cases in performing additional tests and providing an expert opinion as to the cause and manner of death.
+The ability for the Coroner's Office to have access to medical records has streamlined the investigation into a decedent's medical history and if there are concerns that should be known about the decedent.